thakurvs/Cryptocurrency-Dashboard/crypto-dashboard/README.md

 ### 1. Clone the Repository:

 Clone the repository to your local machine:
-- git clone <repository-url>           # repository-url is :- https://github.com/thakurvs/Cryptocurrency-Dashboard.git
+- git clone <repository-url>
-- cd <repository-folder>               # in this case repo name is :- Cryptocurrency-Dashboard
+- cd <repository-folder>               # repo name is :- Cryptocurrency-Dashboard
-- cd <project-name>                    # in this case project name is :- crypto-dashboard
+- cd <project-name>                    # project name is :- crypto-dashboard

 ### 2. Install dependencies:
 npm install